By Erin Ewart

 - People: How effectively have I been building and cultivating my professional relationships and network?
 What else do I want to do this year to strengthen them?
 Other people are critical to our success, and we need relationships and support now more than ever as we navigate the ups and downs of this year.

 - Plan: How am I doing so far on the personal and professional goals I set for this year?
 What do I want to accomplish in the remainder of this year?
-This is not about beating yourself up if you aren’t on track with the goals you set in January (we all get a bit of a pass on that this year!).
+This is not about beating yourself up if you aren’t on track with the goals you set in January, or if you didn’t set any at all (we all get a pass on that this year!).
 It’s about understanding what you have done, what has changed, and what you want to focus on next.